 A good digital photo should be sharp and focused when it is blown up to the full size of your computer screen.

-Guns are best photographed outside in their natural environment, in sunlight, at a range or in rural or back-country surroundings.
-Industrial settings with wood, metal or concrete showcase firearms verywell.
+Guns are best photographed outside in a natural environment, in sunlight, at a range or in rural or back-country surroundings.
+Industrial settings with wood, metal or concrete showcase firearms very well.

 - Do photograph the gun outside in natural light against an uncluttered background, a tree trunk, a boulder, an old farm gate or a fence etc.

 - Do include a couple of photos of someone holding or shooting the gun, but don’t ask them to pose.

 - Do make sure the gun is not in shadow.
 One of the best places to photograph a gun is on a bench at the range.

 - Don’t try to take studio type photos of guns inside against a white sheet background.

 - Don’t lay the gun flat on your lawn and stand over it to photograph it.
 Prop it up.

 - Don’t include your dog kennel, rubbish tin, lawnmower and clothesline in the background of the picture.
 Be creative, get out into the countryside and find a more scenic place to take your photos!

 Below are some examples on how to photograph rifles and components: